cloudfoundry/guardian/grootfs/README.md

   ```

-### Creating a bundle
+### Creating a RootFS Image

-You can create a bundle based on a remote docker image:
+You can create a rootfs image based on a remote docker image:

 ```
 grootfs --store /mnt/btrfs create docker:///ubuntu:latest my-image-id